Features

 Clipboard

-A clipboard is available out of the box that supports all common clipboard operations, like cut, copy, paste and duplicate.
+A clipboard is available out of the box supporting all common clipboard operations, like cut, copy, paste and duplicate.
 The clipboard can also handle a number of advanced scenarios, such as copying a label to a different item or copying edges between copied nodes automatically.

 All aspects of the clipboard can be customized and it's even possible to add custom actions when certain items are copied or pasted.